-Adverse reactions to Isosorbide Dinitrate are generally dose-related, and most all of these reactions are the result of Isosorbide Dinitrate's activity as a vasodilator.
+Adverse reactions to Isosorbide Dinitrate are generally dose-related, and almost all of these reactions are the result of Isosorbide Dinitrate’s activity as a vasodilator.
 Headache, which may be severe, is the most commonly reported side effect.
 Headache may be recurrent with each daily dose, especially at higher doses.
 Transient episodes of lightheadedness, occasionally related to blood pressure changes, may also occur.
 Hypotension occurs infrequently, but in some patients it may be severe enough to warrant discontinuation of therapy.
 Syncope, crescendo angina, and rebound hypertension have been reported but are uncommon.

 Extremely rarely, ordinary doses of organic nitrates have caused methemoglobinemia in normal-seeming patients.
 Methemoglobinemia is so infrequent at these doses that further discussion of its diagnosis and treatment is deferred (see OVERDOSAGE).

-The ill effects of Isosorbide Dinitrate overdose are generally the results of Isosorbide Dinitrate's capacity to induce vasodilatation, venous pooling, reduced cardiac output, and hypotension.
-These hemodynamic changes may have protean manifestations, including increased intracranial pressure, with any or all of persistent throbbing headache, confusion, and moderate fever; vertigo; palpitations: visual disturbances: nausea and vomiting (possibly with colic and even bloody diarrhea); syncope (especially in the upright posture); air hunger and dyspnea, later followed by reduced ventilatory effort; diaphoresis, with the skin either flushed or cold and clammy; heart block and bradycardia; paralysis; coma; seizures; and death.
+The ill effects of Isosorbide Dinitrate overdose are generally the results of Isosorbide Dinitrate’s capacity to induce vasodilatation, venous pooling, reduced cardiac output, and hypotension.
+These hemodynamic changes may have protean manifestations, including increased intracranial pressure, with any or all of persistent throbbing headache, confusion, and moderate fever; vertigo; palpitations; visual disturbances; nausea and vomiting (possibly with colic and even bloody diarrhea); syncope (especially in the upright posture); air hunger and dyspnea, later followed by reduced ventilatory effort; diaphoresis, with the skin either flushed or cold and clammy; heart block and bradycardia; paralysis; coma; seizures; and death.

 No data are available to suggest physiological maneuvers (e.g., maneuvers to change the pH of the urine) that might accelerate elimination of Isosorbide Dinitrate and its active metabolites.
-Similarly, it is not known which - if any - of these substances can usefully be removed from the body by hemodialysis.
+Similarly, it is not known which, if any, of these substances can usefully be removed from the body by hemodialysis.

-No specific antagonist to the vasodilator effects of ISDN is known, and no intervention has been subject to controlled studies as a therapy for Isosorbide Dinitrate overdose.
+No specific antagonist to the vasodilator effects of Isosorbide Dinitrate is known, and no intervention has been subject to controlled studies as a therapy for Isosorbide Dinitrate overdose.
 Because the hypotension associated with Isosorbide Dinitrate overdose is the result of venodilatation and arterial hypovolemia, prudent therapy in this situation should be directed toward increase in central fluid volume.
-Passive elevation of the patient's legs may be sufficient, but intravenous infusion of normal saline or similar fluid may also be necessary.
+Passive elevation of the patient’s legs may be sufficient, but intravenous infusion of normal saline or similar fluid may also be necessary.

 The use of epinephrine or other arterial vasoconstrictors in this setting is likely to do more harm than good.